Grokmoo/sulis/Readme.md

 # Sulis
-Sulis is a game and game engine written in Rust.
-The engine is fairly mature and there are currently several available campaigns to play in the game.
+Sulis is a turn based Role Playing Game with an engine written from scratch in Rust.
+The game is in a fairly mature state with several available campaigns to play through.

 ![Screenshot](screenshot.png)